hestabroo/website/_posts/2025-09-10-gerrymandering.md

 In the lead up to the election, Republican Rep. David Lewis was famously cited as saying "I propose that we draw the maps to give a partisan [10-3 split], because I **do not believe it's possible to draw a map with [an 11-2 split]**."  ...I don't know about you, but that sounds like a challenge to me!

 <br>
 <figcaption>*I feel obliged here to give a disclaimer that in the real world, I am not remotely in favour of partisan gerrymandering, and my intention with this project is to gamify and illustrate the absurdity of the concept.
-Here in Canada, our election maps are drawn by joint panels of statisticians and retired judges - which, when you hear it, wow that makes so much more sense eh?</figcaption>
+Here in Canada, our election maps are drawn by joint panels of statisticians and retired judges - which, when you hear it, wow that makes so much more sense, eh?</figcaption>